A Man Escaped: Plot

-Some of Fontaine's fellow inmates begin to believe he may actually be able to figure out a way to escape from Montluc, and Orsini, who helped alert Fontaine to approaching guards while he was chiseling at his door, asks to come along.
-Fontaine shares his plan with Orsini, but Orsini thinks it is too complicated and instead tries to make a run for it one day as the inmates walk to empty their slop buckets.
-He is caught and returned to his cell while the plans are made for his execution, and he tells Fontaine to fashion hooks to scale the prison walls from the frame of the lighting fixture in his cell.
+Some of Fontaine's fellow inmates begin to believe he may have found a way to escape from Montluc.
+Orsini, who helped alert Fontaine to approaching guards while he was chiseling at his door, asks to join the escape.
+Fontaine shares his plan with Orsini, but Orsini thinks it is too complicated.
+Instead, he tries to make a run for it one day as the inmates walk outside to empty their slop buckets.
+He is caught and returned to his cell to await execution.
+He tells Fontaine to fashion hooks to scale the prison walls from the frame of the lighting fixture in his cell.

-Fontaine makes more rope out of some cloth items he receives in a package, and Blanchet even donates a blanket to his escape effort.
-As time goes on, however, the other inmates begin to doubt Fontaine will ever really try to escape, and another prisoner refuses to join his plan, calling it unrealistic.
+Fontaine makes more rope out of some cloth items he receives in a package, and Blanchet donates a blanket to his escape effort.
+However, as time goes on, the other inmates begin to doubt that Fontaine will ever really try to escape.
+One prisoner refuses to join his plan, calling it unrealistic.

-Shortly after learning he has been sentenced to death, Fontaine is given a cellmate.
-The young soldier, François Jost, says he has been convicted of desertion, but Fontaine suspects he may have been planted by the Nazis to get information.
-Fontaine spends some time feeling Jost out and ultimately decides to trust the boy and escape with him, knowing he would have to be killed otherwise.
+Shortly after learning that he has been sentenced to death, Fontaine is given a cellmate.
+The young soldier, François Jost, says he has been convicted of desertion, but Fontaine suspects he may have been planted by the Nazis to gather information.
+Fontaine spends time assessing Jost and ultimately decides to trust the boy and escape with him, knowing he would have to kill him otherwise.

-One day, Fontaine says his goodbyes and tells Jost his plan.
-Jost understands he does not really have a choice, so he gets on board and helps make some more rope.
-The pair go into the hallway that night and reach the roof via a skylight.
-Fontaine slowly leads the way across the roof, taking advantage of the auditory cover provided by passing trains, and descends into a courtyard, where he kills a German guard.
-He and Jost climb a building and hook a rope across the gap between the inner and outer walls of the prison compound, but Fontaine loses his nerve and just sits there.
-Several hours later, he finally shimmies across the rope and drops down into the streets of Lyon, and he and Jost walk away from Montluc undetected.
+One day, Fontaine says his goodbyes and reveals his plan to Jost.
+Jost realizes he has no real choice and agrees, helping to make more rope.
+That night, the pair go into the hallway and reach the roof via a skylight.
+Fontaine slowly leads the way across the roof, taking advantage of the auditory cover provided by passing trains.
+They descend into a courtyard, where Fontaine kills a German guard.
+The two climb a building and hook a rope across the gap between the inner and outer walls of the prison compound, but Fontaine loses his nerve and just sits there.
+Hours later, he finally shimmies across the rope and drops down into the streets of Lyon.
+He and Jost walk away from Montluc undetected.